linnovate/replay-infra/video-recorder/README.md

 ------------------------------

 ### Run Tests
-To run the tests please ensure to be in the root directory of replay-infra and **not inside the video-recorder,** and then simply run the `npm test` command.
+To run the video-recorder tests simply run the `npm test` command.
+_You can also run the tests for all replay-infra by runing the `npm test` command in the root directory of replay-infra._
-(If there are any problems please follow the npm instructions).
+(If there are any problems/errors, please follow the npm instructions).

 ### Run Code coverege